Darshan1503/Authentication-System/README.md

 # Authentication System
-This system have Database Encrytion Method .
+This system has a Database Encryption Method .

 # Set up
 Step 1:run `mongod` on hyper terminal <br />